PacktPublishing/Cloud-Native-Development-and-Migration-to-Jakarta-EE/README.md

-# Migrating-to-Cloud-Native-technology-with-Jakarta-EE
+# Cloud-Native-Development-and-Migration-to-Jakarta-EE
-Migrating to Cloud-Native technology with Jakarta EE, published by Packt
+Cloud-Native-Development-and-Migration-to-Jakarta-EE, published by Packt